lennyleadership/Devotional_Commentary_Bible/content.en/docs/001_Genesis/Genesis_04.md

 4:1 And Adam knew Eve his wife; and she conceived, and bare Cain, and said, I have gotten a man from the LORD.
 4:2 And she again bare his brother Abel.
 And Abel was a keeper of sheep, but Cain was a tiller of the ground.
 4:3 And in process of time it came to pass, that Cain brought of the fruit of the ground an offering unto the LORD.
 4:4 And Abel, he also brought of the firstlings of his flock and of the fat thereof.
-And the LORD had respect unto Abel and to his offering:
+And the LORD had respect unto Abel and to his offering:<label for="offering" class="margin-toggle sidenote-number"></label><span class="sidenote">Hebrews 11:4</span>
 4:5 But unto Cain and to his offering he had not respect.
 And Cain was very wroth, and his countenance fell.

 4:6 And the LORD said unto Cain, Why art thou wroth? and why is thy countenance fallen?